TilmanGriesel/ha_trmnl_weather_station/README.md

-# Home Assistant Weather Station Integration for TRMNL
+# TRMNL Home Assistant Weather Station

-This weather station is available as a HACS integration, alongside a TRMNL E-Ink display plugin.
-Its primary purpose is to visualize CO2 and Temperature data from a Netatmo weather station.
+Use your **TRMNL** display to monitor **live CO₂ levels and up to four custom weather sensors** from your **Netatmo** or other supported stations.

+This lightweight Home Assistant integration delivers your data to the TRMNL E-Ink display via the included plugin, for low-power, glanceable monitoring in your home.

 ![splash](https://github.com/TilmanGriesel/ha_trmnl_weather_station/blob/main/docs/splash.png?raw=true)

-## Key features:
+## Key Features

-* Automatic discovery of the weather station
-* Support for selecting specific devices

-While currently tested only with Netatmo, extending support to other weather stations should require minimal effort.

-**Note:** This project is a work in progress.
+While the integration is currently developed and tested with the Netatmo Weather Station, the configuration process lets you mix and match your preferred sensors.
+It supports a range of common sensor types, including temperature, humidity, pressure, CO₂, wind speed, precipitation, air quality, and more.

 ![product](https://github.com/TilmanGriesel/ha_trmnl_weather_station/blob/main/docs/product.png?raw=true)

 ![detail](https://github.com/TilmanGriesel/ha_trmnl_weather_station/blob/main/docs/detail.png?raw=true)

+**Note:** This project is currently under development; feel free to call this project THAWS.

 ---